aldotestino/devblog/README.md

 - Postgresql
 - Docker

-## Run in local
+## Run locally

+Create a `.env.local` file based on `.env.local.sample`

-To run locally this project using docker
+To run this project using docker

 ```sh
 docker compose up